gonzoknows/gonzoknows.github.io/_posts/2023-01-29-My-Top-3-VPN-Choices.md

 ### ProtonVPN
 [Website](https://protonvpn.com/)

 Proton AG, a Swiss-based VPN provider established in 2016, is a formidable player in the VPN industry.
-With a free basic tier and a feature-rich premium option, it stands out for its efficient iOS and MacOS client.
+With a free basic tier and a feature-rich premium option, it stands out for its efficient iOS and macOS client.
 This makes it the top choice for Apple devices.
 The company also provides a student discount.

 ## The Best VPN for Linux Devices
 ### Mullvad VPN
 [Website](https://mullvad.net/)

 Mullvad is a low-cost, fast VPN with a strong emphasis on transparency and security.
 Established in 2009 and based in Sweden, it doesn't offer a free trial.
-Ideal for users like me who don't use Windows or Mac OS, Mullvad has the best Linux client among VPN providers.
+Ideal for users like me who don't use Windows or macOS, Mullvad has the best Linux client among VPN providers.
 If you're a Linux user, I highly recommend choosing Mullvad over its competitors as they prioritize Linux support.

 ## Honorable Mention
 ### IVPN